Michael Schenker: 2000–present

 In August 2012 Schenker received a Lifetime Achievement in Rock and Roll Award from Vegas Rocks!
 Magazine.
 The award was presented by David Coverdale of Whitesnake.
 During the award ceremony Schenker performed with Sammy Hagar of Chickenfoot, Montrose and Van Halen.

-In 2016, Schenker toured Japan under the name of "The Michael Schenker Fest" featuring current and former singers: Doogie White, Gary Barden, Graham Bonnet and Robin McAuley, bassist Chris Glen, drummer Ted MacKenna and keyboardist/guitarist Steve Mann, releasing one live album "Fest: Live Tokyo International Forum Hall" (2Cd/Dvd) following two more albums, Revelation (2018) and Resurrection (2019).
+In 2016, Schenker toured Japan under the name of "The Michael Schenker Fest" featuring current and former singers: Doogie White, Gary Barden, Graham Bonnet and Robin McAuley, bassist Chris Glen, drummer Ted MacKenna and keyboardist/guitarist Steve Mann, releasing one live album Fest: Live Tokyo International Forum Hall A (2CD/DVD) following two more albums, Revelation (2018) and Resurrection (2019).
 This lineup disbanded after the loss of the drummer Ted Mackenna in January that year.

-In 2021, Schenker announced the return to the MSG brand, releasing "Immortal" with some of former MSG/ Fest members: singers Michael Voss, Doogie White, Robin MacAuley and Gary Barden, bassist Barry Sparks, guitarist Steve Mann and drummer Bodo Schopp along with special guests: former Rainbow singers Joe Lynn Turner and Ronnie Romero, longtime collaborators Simon Phillips and Brian Tichy on drums.
-The following year MSG released the album "Universal" featuring a new steady lineup with Mann, Schopp, Romero and bassist Barry Sparks.
+In 2021, Schenker announced the return to the MSG brand, releasing Immortal with some of former MSG/Fest members: singers Michael Voss, Doogie White, Robin MacAuley and Gary Barden, bassist Barry Sparks, guitarist Steve Mann and drummer Bodo Schopp along with special guests: former Rainbow singers Joe Lynn Turner and Ronnie Romero, longtime collaborators Simon Phillips and Brian Tichy on drums.
+The following year MSG released the album Universal featuring a new steady lineup with Mann, Schopp, Romero and bassist Barry Sparks.
 And as usual some special guest such as vocalists Ralph Scheepers (Primal Fear) and Michael Kiske (Helloween), former Rainbow members, keyboardist Tony Carey, drummer Bobby Rondinelli and bassist Bob Daisley.
 In July 2022 Dutch bassist Barend Corbois (ex-Blind Guardian) was announced as the new touring bass player.

 Schenker released an album of UFO cover songs from his initial tenure with that band, titled My Years with UFO, on September 20, 2024.
 The album includes contributions by Guns N' Roses members Axl Rose and Slash, Biff Byford of Saxon, former Rainbow and Deep Purple frontman Joe Lynn Turner, Stephen Pearcy of Ratt, Carmine Appice, among others.
 Schenker also plans to release a pair of new albums in 2025 and 2026.